henry2004y/minimal_test/_posts/2021-11-12-cross-wavelet.md

 ### Julia

-Waiting for magic to happen in [ContinuousWavelets.jl](https://github.com/UCD4IDS/ContinuousWavelets.jl/issues/22).
+Waiting for the magic to happen in [ContinuousWavelets.jl](https://github.com/UCD4IDS/ContinuousWavelets.jl/issues/22).